davidcamilo0710/low_light_enhancer/README.md

 ## Introduction

-[cite_start]This project explores and compares two approaches for enhancing images captured in low-light conditions: a classical method based on digital image processing and a modern method using deep neural networks. [cite: 3] [cite_start]The goal is to improve the visual quality and interpretability of dark images, a crucial pre-processing step for applications in computer vision, security, and automated analysis. [cite: 9, 11]
+This project explores and compares two approaches for enhancing images captured in low-light conditions: a classical method based on digital image processing and a modern method using deep neural networks. [cite: 3] [cite_start]The goal is to improve the visual quality and interpretability of dark images, a crucial pre-processing step for applications in computer vision, security, and automated analysis. [cite: 9, 11]

 [cite_start]Both methods were evaluated using the [The Dark Face](https://www.kaggle.com/datasets/soumikrakshit/dark-face-dataset/data) dataset [cite: 36, 167][cite_start], and the results show significant improvements, though each approach has distinct strengths. [cite: 6] [cite_start]The implemented deep learning model is **Zero-DCE++** [cite: 4][cite_start], a convolutional neural network that performs enhancement without direct supervision. [cite: 4]